The Law Advantage

 Law Course Offering Schedule

-The below chart outlines when Law courses will be offered in Fall, Winter or Summer term.
-May be subject to change.
+All Law courses are offered throughout the academic year in Fall, Winter and Summer terms and may be subject to change.

 Distance students are not permitted to take the in-class version of Introduction to Canadian Law or any 200-level Law course.